Troy Housing Authority: Programs & Developments

-In the federal government model of the United States Department of Housing and Urban Development (HUD), THA is a public housing agency.
+In the federal government model of HUD, THA is a public housing agency.

 As of March 2020, the THA manages 1,110 apartments supported by the HUD Rental Assistance Demonstration (RAD) Program.
 The THA also administers 944 Housing Choice Vouchers, 134 are based at Kennedy Towers, 28 are at the Tapestry-on-the-Hudson development and 19 are set aside for households with a non-elderly person with a disability.
 All remaining vouchers are tenant-based, meaning they can be in any apartment that meets housing quality standards at a reasonable rent, as defined by HUD guidelines.
 The THA also administers subsidy for 30 single room occupancy apartments at the YWCA of the Greater Capital Region.

 THA also funds a range of services to the homeless at area shelters including emergency shelter, transitional housing, job training, primary health care, education and some permanent housing.
 These services are provided in affiliation with Joseph's House, Unity House, Catholic Charities and the YWCA of the Greater Capital Region (as of March 2020).